Introduction to transfection

-Live-cell, time-lapse imaging is a powerful approach that can be used for monitoring the time course of transfection, providing a valuable, time-dependent insight into the process10.
-Compared to other methods of transfection efficiency analysis (i.e. western blotting, flow cytometry, or real-time qPCR), live-cell imaging and microscopy in general offer a more straightforward and direct route to evaluating the efficiency of foreign molecule uptake.
+Live-cell, time-lapse imaging is a powerful approach that can be used for monitoring the time course of transfection, providing valuable, time-dependent insight into the process6.
+Compared to other methods of transfection efficiency analysis (i.e. western blotting, flow cytometry, or real-time qPCR), live-cell imaging and microscopy, in general, offer a more straightforward and direct route to evaluating the efficiency of foreign molecule uptake.
 However, even among different live-cell imaging modalities, there are approaches capable of providing reliable results quickly and easily, while requiring minimal expenses.

 The CytoSMART Lux3 FL combines brightfield and fluorescence imaging to directly visualize and monitor the uptake and expression of foreign elements by transfected cells (Figure 1).
-The device can also be used for evaluating the efficiency of transfection based on the fluorescence surface area or the number of fluorescent objects in the image:
+The device can also automatically evaluate the efficiency of transfection based on the fluorescence surface area or the number of fluorescent objects in the image:

 1. Kim, T. K. & Eberwine, J. H. Mammalian cell transfection: the present and the future.
 Anal.
 Bioanal.
 Chem.
 397, 3173–3178 (2010).